nvs-vocabs/L22/README.md

 # L22
 SeaVoX Device Catalogue - a controlled vocabulary containing names and descriptions of instruments and sensors used in the oceanographic and related domains.

-Terms and mappings available from:
+Terms and mappings for this vocabulary available from:

 * [NERC Vocabulary Server](http://vocab.nerc.ac.uk/collection/L22/current/)